fikrihelmi17/event-scheduler/README.md

-# DevCoach Scheduler
+# Event Scheduler

-DevCoach Scheduler is a Google Apps Script project designed to seamlessly synchronize events between a Google Sheets spreadsheet and Google Calendar.
+Event Scheduler is a Google Apps Script project designed to seamlessly synchronize events between a Google Sheets spreadsheet and Google Calendar.
 This tool allows users to add, update, or delete calendar events directly from a spreadsheet, making event management more efficient and collaborative.

 ## Features